Speakers at 2019 Vermiculture Conference

-Norman Arancon, PhD, is a professor at University of Hawaii-Hilo with extensive teaching and research programs.
+Norman Arancon, Ph.D., is a professor at University of Hawaii-Hilo with extensive teaching and research programs.
 He was previously the lead vermicomposting researcher at the Soil Ecology Laboratory at The Ohio State University.
 Norman studies the effects of vermicompost and aqueous extracts on field crops and greenhouse plants.
-He pioneered research on the use of vermicompost to suppress plant diseases, plant parasitic nematodes, and insect pest attacks in greenhouses and in the field. https://www.uhpa.org/news/norman-arancon/
+He pioneered research on the use of vermicompost to suppress plant diseases, plant-parasitic nematodes, and insect pest attacks in greenhouses and in the field.

 Rhonda Sherman has given more than 1,000 presentations and written more than 65 articles on vermicomposting and other sustainability topics.
-She recently completed The Worm Farmer’s Handbook published by Chelsea Green Publishing.
-Rhonda has conducted workshops in Guyana, Argentina, the Dominican Republic, and throughout the United States.
-Since 2001, she has offered annually the nation’s only conference on large-scale vermicomposting, helping more than 1,000 people to start-up or expand earthworm farms.
-Rhonda developed and directs the two-acre Compost Learning Lab (CL2) at NC State University, which features 26 types of composting and vermicomposting bins and areas for hands-on training activities. https://composting.ces.ncsu.edu/
+Her new book, The Worm Farmer’s Handbook was published by Chelsea Green Publishing.
+Rhonda has conducted workshops in Guyana, Argentina, Chile, the Dominican Republic, Canada, Mexico, and throughout the United States.
+For 20 years, she has annually offered the nation’s only conference on large-scale vermicomposting, helping more than 1,000 people to start-up or expand earthworm farms.
+Rhonda developed and is the director of the Compost Learning Lab (CL2) at NC State University.
+The lab features 26 types of composting and vermicomposting bins and areas for hands-on training activities.